24/04/2018Multimedia & Elearning

 Ensure that each phrase can be read at a comfortable pace, even if this means leaving it on a second after the speaker has finished.

 You may also wish to consider subtitling a same language version.
 This is becoming standard practice, especially for social media videos.
-In addition to making your audiovisual content accessible to viewers who want to watch it discretely, well-executed same-language subtitling can increase comprehension for a non-native speaker, or reiterate key messages.
+In addition to making your audio-visual content accessible to those that want to watch it discretely, well-executed same-language subtitling can clarify things for a non-native speaker, or reiterate key messages.

-Your multilingual service provider can also help you produce a closed caption or SDH (Subtitles for the Deaf and Hard-of-Hearing) version of your video.
-These subtitles appear in the source language of the video, alongside non-dialogue audio sound effects and speaker identification.
+Your multilingual service provider can also help you produce a closed caption or SDH (Subtitled for the Deaf and Hard-of-hearing) version of your video.
+These subtitles appear in the source language of the video alongside non-dialogue audio sound effects and speaker identification.